TygovGorp/CollectGame/readme.txt

 A game made for the intake assignment of CMGT at the BUAS 24-25 in the direction of programming.

 --Story--
 In the dimly lit corridors of the ancient dungeon, a lone figure moved silently through the shadows.
-This was no ordinary adventurer; he was The Will Collector, the last survivor of a once-vibrant party of daring dungeon delvers.
-He had a solemn duty to fulfill.
+This was no ordinary adventurer; you are The Will Collector, the last survivor of a once-vibrant party of daring dungeon delvers.
+You have a solemn duty to fulfill.

 Your party had been the best in the business, renowned for their courage and skill.
 But their last expedition had gone horribly wrong.
 A powerful enchantment had been triggered, sealing the entrance behind them and scattering his companions' lifeless bodies throughout the labyrinthine depths of the dungeon.